Lecce Puglia, Italy Travel Guide

 November-March (Low Season).

 Italy uses the Euro (€) as its currency.
 ATMs, known as Bancomat, are widely available throughout Lecce and Puglia.
 Banks offer currency exchange, but rates might be less favorable than using an ATM.
 Credit cards, mainly Visa and Mastercard, are widely accepted in hotels, restaurants, and larger shops.
-It helps to carry some cash for smaller purchases, local markets, and smaller establishments that may not accept cards.
+It helps to carry some cash for smaller purchases, local markets, and smaller establishments that may not accept plastic payment.
 Consider a prepaid travel card for competitive exchange rates and easy budgeting.

 Budget Hostel/B&B: €20-€50